adamgrippo/javascript/fizz-buzz.md

 }
 ```

-Output as expected.
+How did I do?
 What do you think?